PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

+= v1.6.2 - 05/18/2017 =
+* Fix: Bug caused by rounding to whole numbers in opacity values.

 = v1.6.1 - 05/17/2017 =
 * Improvement: Major improvements to the Shortcode UI (builder & in editor previews).
 Now supports true live rendering of PM shortcodes.
 This will be most apparent in upcoming extension updates.
 * Fix: Forced decimal formatting in CSS output functions in case of locale changes to formatting.
 Fix thanks to @timhavinga

 = v1.6.0 - 04/26/2017 =
 * Feature: Added Gravity Forms direct integrations.